Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

 \textbf{Evaluation setup:} Experiments were conducted on nine similar Virtual Machine (VM) instances on the Google Cloud platform, each VM is a PyTorch Deep Learning instance on an n1-highmem-4 machine (with 4 vCPU and 26 GB memory).
 Each VM had an Intel Broadwell CPU platform, 1 X NVIDIA Tesla GPU with eight to 16GB GPU memory and a 100 GB standard persistent disk.

 \textbf{Datasets and Models:} For our experiments, we use the CIFAR-10~\cite{krizhevsky2009learning}, MNIST~\cite{lecun1998mnist} and Fashion-MNIST~\cite{xiao2017online} datasets.
-MNIST and Fashion-MNIST have 60,000 training images each, while CIFAR-10 has 50,000 training images (\textit{cf. \Cref{tab:datasets}}).
+MNIST and Fashion-MNIST have 60,000 training images each, while CIFAR-10 has 50,000 training images (\textit{see \Cref{tab:datasets}}).
 Each dataset has 10 classes and 10,000 test images.
-MNIST and Fashion-MNIST experiments were trained with the standard ResNet-18 architecture, while CIFAR-10 was trained using the standard ResNet-50 architecture~\cite{he2016deep}.
-All experiments were conducted with the default learning rate (LR) scheduling in the robustness package~\cite{robustness-lib}, i.e. the PyTorch StepLR optimisation scheduler.
+MNIST and Fashion-MNIST models were trained with the standard ResNet-18 architecture, while CIFAR-10 was trained using the standard ResNet-50 architecture~\cite{he2016deep}.
+In this work, we have used the ResNet architecture for training all datasets since it is the default architecture supported by our adversarial training approach~\cite{pgd-madry}.
+All experiments were conducted with the default learning rate (LR) scheduling in the robustness package~\cite{robustness-lib}, i.e., the PyTorch StepLR optimisation scheduler.
 The learning rate is initially set to 0.1 for training (LR) and the scheduler decays the learning rate of each parameter group by 0.1 (gamma) every 50 epochs (default step size).
 All models were trained with momentum of 0.9 and weight decay of $5e^{-4}$.
-Only CIFAR-10 models were trained with data augmentation\footnote{This is the default configuration in the robustness package for CIFAR-10}, with momentum of 0.9 and weight decay of $5e^{-4}$.
+Only CIFAR-10 models were trained with data augmentation~\footnote{This is the default configuration in the robustness package for CIFAR-10}, with momentum of 0.9 and weight decay of $5e^{-4}$.

 \textbf{Adversarial Training:} Some approaches have been proposed to guarantee adversarial training of machine learning models \cite{pgd-madry, wong2018scaling, wong2018provable, sinha2017certifying, raghunathan2018certified}.
-Notably, \citet{wong2018scaling} and \citet{wong2018provable} aim to train models that are provably robust against norm-bounded adversarial perturbations on the training data. \citet{sinha2017certifying} and \citet{raghunathan2018certified} are focused on training and guaranteeing the performance of ML models under adversarial input perturbations.
-However, the aforementioned approaches either consider very small adversarial perturbation budget epsilon ($epsilon$), do not scale to larger neural nets or datasets (beyond MNIST) or have a huge computational overhead.
+Notably, Wong et al~\cite{wong2018scaling,wong2018provable} aim to train models that are provably robust against norm-bounded adversarial perturbations on the training data.
+Sinha et al.~\cite{sinha2017certifying} and Raghunathan et al. ~\cite{raghunathan2018certified} are focused on training and guaranteeing the performance of ML models under adversarial input perturbations.
+However, the aforementioned approaches either consider very small adversarial perturbation budget epsilon ($\epsilon$), do not scale to larger neural nets or datasets (beyond MNIST) or have a huge computational overhead.